 Keep reading to learn the best features as well as the pros and cons for each.

 Sometimes, you can tell a cat’s breed by checking the body shape, behaviors, fur, size, coat color, coat pattern, and eye colors.

 However, it’s not always easy to tell the difference between some look-alike breeds that share prominent features.

-For example, the Korat and the Russian Blue look almost identical on first glance, but upon closer inspection their unique difference become more obvious.
+For example, the Korat and the Russian Blue look almost identical at first glance, but upon closer inspection, their unique difference becomes more obvious.

 This makes it even harder to find out what cat species your little friend is.

 How would you feel if you had an app that could scan your cat and tell you which breed of cat she is?

 Well, you can!
 Keep reading to find out which ones we like best.

 There are several cat breed identifiers online that will not only identify the types but also share some relevant information about your feline friend.

 Some will even allow you to have some fun by scanning your friends and identifying which type of cat they look like.